newscred/webhook-broker/docs/tech-specs/basic-spec.md

 * Build Time IoC - https://github.com/google/wire
 * Configuration parsing - https://github.com/go-ini/ini
 * ORM - to avoid reflection (and hence performance consequence) we will use the [sql package](https://golang.org/pkg/database/sql/) of Go which itself is quite easy to use and flexible.

+### Configuration Management Friendly

+In order for making configuration management easy, we will allow Producer, Channel and Consumer to also be created directly through Configuration.
+Since the IDs will be known and the URIs for the resources predicted, they can be hooked up to any service discovery backend to fetch the `Token` values in runtime.

+### Caching of key objects

+To ensure key objects such as **Producer**, **Channel** and **Consumer** which are accessed quite frequently we will implement a simple read-through cache in non-distributed mode; the reason on read-through will suffice is, when updating the only field that can be updated in reality is the `Name` which will not be accessed for message delivery.

 ### CI & Release Management